CS514-F17/SongFinder/specifications/project1.md

 The expected output files are identical to Lab 3.

 You _must_ pass `Project1Test.java` to be eligible for code review.
 You may sign up for code review even if you are not passing `Project1ComplexTest.java`, but know that this means your code has efficiency issues.

+You *must* pass `Project1ComplexTest.java` in order to move on to release 2.

 ## Submission ##
 You must pass all of the `Project1Test` tests in order to qualify for code review.